hacks-guide/Guide-WiiU/introduction.md

 >
 > This guide will work on all Wii U consoles in all regions on firmware 5.5.4 or below.
 >
-> You will need one of the following in order to successfully follow this guide:
+> You will need the following in order to successfully follow this guide:
 >
 > - An SD Card
 > - A device such as a Computer to place files onto the SD Card